Skip to content

 Is Centenary College of Louisiana Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Centenary College of Louisiana earn a median of $50,330, roughly in line with national averages for graduates.
+Ten years out, alumni of Centenary College of Louisiana earn a median of $50,330, roughly in line with the national average for college graduates.

 $42,821